-Due dates are available on Canvas.
+Note the due dates listed in the course schedule below.
 Late problem sets are not accepted.
 You may study the problem sets with your classmates (I encourage you to study in groups!) but every student must turn in their own work.
 Simply copying a classmate's work is not allowed.
 Your answers must be legibly written or typed and graphs drawn neatly.
 All problem sets are due digitally via Canvas.
 Instructions for how to submit an assignment via Canvas can be found at the following URL: https://community.canvaslms.com/docs/D0C-10663-421254353.